 With a Mighty Network, creators can bring every facet of their community together in one place: membership subscriptions, online courses, and the community itself, under their own brand and instantly available on the web, iOS, and Android.
-Plus, members get the chance to create connections and contribute with tools like member profiles, direct messaging, polls, live events, and more.
+Plus, members get the chance to create connections and contribute with tools like member profiles, direct & group messaging, polls, live events, and more.
 That’s a lot more than either Facebook Groups or Slack can offer.

 Once you’ve chosen a dynamic platform for your community, you’re ready for the next step.

 How to Build a Community Site Step #2: Start With the People You Already Know

 The next step in figuring out how to build a community website is to find members for your new tribe.

 Fortunately, this part is easy.
 You can start a community website with the people you already know, whether you’re starting from scratch, or if you already have an established following.
 Here’s how it works:

 If you don’t have an established following, start with what’s in front of you.

 Think about it.
 More likely than not, you already know 50, or even 100 people.
 And that’s a perfect place to start.